| Living in the NeighborhoodLate-Summer/Early-Fall Lawn MaintenanceDon’t Panic! Residents will begin to see some changes in

 already occurred.
 As noted in previous articles, replanting of dead

+or dying shrubs will occur in October or November.
 At the regular August meeting of the Council of Stewards, approval

 of tree trimming in front of single-family homes was requested by